 – I think ur load flow is not converging

-– how to debug the mistake?
+– how do debug the mistake?

 Yes, just run the short circuit once.
 Also, no error reports coming.
 I have not put the short circuit parameters.
-Once open the branch report of power flow You run short circuit fault current ll not appear
+Once open the branch report of power flow You run a short circuit fault current ll not appear

-– Check branch node in manager
+– Check the branch node in the manager

 – Load is drawing this much.
 And not the 4MW.
 PLEASE CHECK THE TWO SNAPSHOTS

-– Please check Bus voltage
+– Please check the Bus Voltage

 – Operating load is automatically generated after load flow analysis.
 Operating Load can be updated from the Load Flow Study Case Editor.
 The operating load option is available if your ETAP key has the online (ETAP Real-Time) feature.
 When the operating load box is checked in the load flow study case editor, the calculation results are updated to sources, loads, and buses to be utilized as input for later studies.
 If your ETAP key does not have the online feature, you can see the operating P and Q data in the element editor; however, this data cannot be used in a later study.